a3qz/hag/README.md

 ## Story and History

-In our game, A Hag amongst the Glyphs, you play as a nameless adventurer.
+In A Hag amongst the Glyphs, you play as a nameless adventurer.
 You begin the game with no almost no skill and a sword so blunt it literally does not help you defeat enemies at all.